danielharrell/does_music_move/does_music_move.md

 music's development from the features of a space we inhabit, comes a plausible if simple measure of the greatness in a musical work.
 The greater it is, the deeper it carries us into the space in which music moves.
 And by that measure of inhabitance, the best demonstration of the complete sense this space can make, is found not in the account I have just given of it, but rather in those masterpieces of Western music---such as Beethoven's *Eroica*---where we feel this space explored to a kind of limit, in the conquest of it.

 ***

-But so much, then, for my account of the kind of sense this space seems to make.
-It is time to show why, despite this account, and all the masterpieces of Western music notwithstanding, the space in which music moves also makes a kind of nonsense.
+But so much, then, for *my* account of the kind of sense this space seems to make.
+It is time to show why it also makes a kind of nonsense, despite my account, and all the masterpieces of Western music notwithstanding.

 ##### The nonsense it makes. [nonsense]

-To see the nonsense in it, we can start by comparing the movement we hear in music, with the movement of things we observe more generally.
-As examples, we can take the rise and fall of a melody again, but now compare it to the rise and fall of our hand, as if in conducting it.
-Again, in the case of the melody, we hear a change of place *within* the change in pitch, analogous to the change of place we observe in the motion of our hand.
-But there is a difference, too, that I discussed earlier on the side of the melody.
-For we hear a movement from note to note in the melody, without having to hear any notes between.
+To see this, we can start by comparing the movement we hear in music, with the movement of things we observe more generally.
+As examples, we can use the rise and fall of a melody like "Twinkle, Twinkle" again, but now compare it to the rise and fall of our hand, as if to follow it, or conduct it.
+In the melody, we again hear a change of place *within* the change in pitch.
+And this is analogous to the change of place we observe in the motion of our hand.
+But there is also a difference.
+For as I discussed earlier, we hear the movement from note to note in the melody, such as the leap from ˆ1 to ˆ5 in "Twinkle, Twinkle," without having to hear any notes between.
 The motion happens, so we might say, *discretely*.
-But in the case of our hand, we see the movement from place to place happen continuously, through *all* the places between.
+By contrast, we see the hand's movement from place to place happen continuously, through *all* the places between.
 And this continuity would seem a necessary feature of its movement.
 For if our hand got from place to place discretely, like the melody did, then it would look to us as if it reached each place not by motion, but rather by magic.
-Or at least we'd be tempted to think there was something in the space where the motion occurred, beyond just space, that was interrupting the continuity that the motion would otherwise have.
-But this is one reason, then, to think that the melody isn't really moving in space.
-For if it were, then there would be nothing to prevent it from moving in space continuously.
+Or at least we'd be tempted to think there was something in the space where the motion occurred, beyond just space, that was interrupting the motion, by disrupting the continuity that the motion would otherwise have.
+But this is one reason, then, to think that there isn't really a space for the melody to move in.
+For if there were,
+then it would allow the melody to move in it continuously rather than discretely.

-But this difference between the melody's movement and that of the hand conducting it, points to a still-deeper difference.
+But this points to a still deeper difference between the movement of the melody and the movement of our hand in following it.
 For the melody is *composed* of the notes it seems to move between, while our hand is not so composed of the places it moves between.
-But this at once explains why the melody has to move discretely.
+And this at once explains why the melody has to move discretely.
 It has to move discretely, because it has *to become* what it is, which means passing through only those notes that thereby compose it, and that distinguish it, thus composed, from any other melody.
-But then the melody can only *be* what it is in time, by becoming what it is.
-It is time, rather than space, that the melody could be said to *inhabit*.
+But then the melody can only *be* what it is by becoming so, over an interval of time.
-But this is another reason, then, to think that the melody isn't really moving in space.
-For if it were, then there would be nothing to prevent it from *being* what it is in space, as an inhabitant of it, and remaining what it is, unchanged, through every change of place.
+And in this sense, the melody is temporal rather than spatial.
+But this is then another reason, and more decisive reason, to think that there isn't really a space for the melody to move in.
+For if there were, then it would allow the melody to be spatial rather than temporal; which is to say, it would allow the melody to *be* what it is in space without having to become so, and to remain what it is, unchanged, through every change of place.

-And it is for these two reasons together, that the space in which music moves starts to make a kind of nonsense.
-For our hand, in being what it is, could be said to inhabit space.
-But then it can be *contained* by space, at every moment of its motion.
-And this means, sensically, that there is a hand to see, in the space where we see it move.
-By contrast, a melody, in becoming what it is, could be said to inhabit time.
-But then it *cannot* be contained by space, at *any* moment of its motion.
-And this means, less sensically, that there is no melody to hear, in the space where we hear it move.
+But let me try to put this point still another way, since I think it captures the nonsense more clearly.
+The melody is not a spatial whole, like our hand, that space can then contain, at every moment of its motion.
+The melody is rather a temporal whole, that space cannot then contain, at *any* moment of its motion.
+For at any moment, at most, space will contain only one note of the melody.
+But this means, speaking strictly if nonsensically, that there is no melody to be heard, in the space we hear it move.
+When I say that we hear a leap in "Twinkle, Twinkle" from the
+ˆ1 tone to the ˆ5 tone, there is nothing to hear, nothing audible, making the leap.
+But how, in that case, could there *be* any leap to hear?
+And what could be making it?

 But this is only the start of the nonsense.
-Mention hearing motion. we have an experience of the space in which movement occurs in general, that we cannot apply to the movement of music without making the music disappear.
-From which it seems to follow that if the appearance of music is to be retained, it must be But since the music clearly appears, to our ear, it looks as if it cannot happen in the space.
-(But what about inhabitance.)

-Move on to inhabitance.
+For it might seem as if the conclusion to reach from this analysis is modest.
+We have an observed sense of the space in which motion ordinarily occurs, that we cannot apply to the movement of music.
+For applying it makes the music vanish, and thus makes nonsense of the movement we hear in the music.
+But what follows from this?
+Perhaps only that the space in which music moves is not ordinary, but extraordinary.
+And this is one way to understand my earlier defense of the sense---the complete sense---made by the space in which music moves.
+For as I accounted for it, this was not an observed sense of space, but rather an inhabited sense.
+So if there *is* a space for music to move in, which makes sense of the movement, then this space, and its relation to motion, will have to be understood from within, as a matter of inhabitance, rather than from without, as a matter of observation.

+Well, fair enough.
+But this makes the nonsense of such a space even easier to defend.
+For what is it, finally, that makes an inhabited sense of space extraordinary rather than ordinary?
+One answer---and it is the answer given, for example, by Heidegger when he speaks of our being-in-the-world---is that an inhabited sense of space is extraordinary, in not stopping short of totality.
+True, we may suppose there are places in the world we will never encounter, or even places beyond the world we could never reach, or only hope to reach in a kind of afterlife and transcendence of our mortality.
+There may even be places wholly unknown to God.
+Still, our very sense of such places, like our awareness of the Being of beings, shows how our horizon of inhabitance is all-encompassing, even if our horizon of comprehension falls forever short of it.
+(Now move on to link between totality and unity.)

+As powerful a sense of inhabitance in Beethoven, it is still parasitic on the sense of inhabitance we have of which Beethoven is only a part.
 <!-- the hand's
 movement. if we are to say that our hand has indeed moved from place to place. it is this continuity